archon88/brachytime/README.md

 A simple Python utility to compute the treatment time for an interstitial applicator with wires forming the vertices of equilateral triangles in its midplane.

-A suitable applicator geometry is as shown below
+A suitable applicator geometry is as shown below, with wire lengths in millimetres.

 ![](diagram.png)